microsoft/VSProjectSystem/doc/extensibility/IProjectGlobalPropertiesProvider.md

-IProjectCapabilitiesProvider
+`IProjectCapabilitiesProvider`
 ============================

-Caution: Do **NOT** ever set global properties directly on the MSBuild Project object or its ProjectCollection.
+Caution: Do **NOT** ever set global properties directly on the MSBuild Project object or its `ProjectCollection`.

-To add global properties to a project, export an `IProjectGlobalPropertiesProvider` to the UnconfiguredProject scope.
+To add global properties to a project, export an `IProjectGlobalPropertiesProvider` to the `UnconfiguredProject` scope.
 There are a few distinct contract names by which this interface may be exported in order to apply to different scenarios.
 These distinct contracts are described below in terms of how they should be exported: